jacebenson/cedar/docs/docs/auth/supabase.md

 You will notice that [Supabase Javascript SDK Auth API](https://supabase.com/docs/reference/javascript/auth-api) reference documentation presents methods to sign in with the various integrations Supabase supports: password, OAuth, IDToken, SSO, etc.

-The RedwoodJS implementation of Supabase authentication supports these as well, but within the `logIn` method of the `useAuth` hook.
+The CedarJS implementation of Supabase authentication supports these as well, but within the `logIn` method of the `useAuth` hook.

 That means that you will see that Supabase documents sign in with email password as: